Juan Martín González

 Juan Martín González Samso (born 14 November 2000) is an Argentine professional rugby union player who plays as a flanker for Premiership Rugby club Saracens and the Argentina national team.

 Club career

 González signed for Súper Liga Americana de Rugby side ahead of the 2021 Súper Liga Americana de Rugby season.
 He signed for English Premiership Rugby side London Irish during the 2021–22 season.

 He signed for English Premiership Rugby side Saracens on 25 July 2023 for the 2023–24 season.

 International career

 In June 2021, he was named in the Argentina squad for the 2021 July rugby union tests.
 He made his debut on 3 July, against Romania, scoring a try.

+Having been a regular starter for Los Pumas since 2022, González became the first player born in the 21st century to reach 50 test caps for his country.